zhangzhenxiang666/openai4rs/README_en.md

 #### Non-streaming Chat

-The simplest way to chat, getting complete responses at once:
+The simplest way to chat, getting the complete response at once:

 ```rust
 use openai4rs::{OpenAI, chat_request, user};